GustavoBehnck/banco_de_dados_2/database/mysql_scripts/README.md

 	c. each_row_count.sql
 	d. rebuild_db.sh
 2. You must have a .my.cnf file in your home directory (~/)
 	a.
-Example can be found in the file .my.cnf
+Example can be found in the file /config/.my.cnf

 # Suggestion to make it easier
 Create a function in your bashrc to run this script passing the first argument
 	a.
-An example can be found in the file bashrc_function.bash
+An example can be found in the file /config/bashrc_function.bash